 And I heard, but I understood not: then said I, O my Lord, what shall be the end of these things?
 9And he said, Go thy way, Daniel: for the words are closed up and sealed till the time of the end.

-Centuries later Daniel’s question was finally answered, as the words to his prophecy were continued.
-Yet these words were concealed inside of another prophecy in the New Testament and have been overlooked for nearly 2000 years.
+Centuries later the New Testament was written and Daniel’s question was finally answered.
+The words to his prophecy were continued, yet these words were concealed inside of another prophecy in the New Testament and have been overlooked for nearly 2000 years.
 What do they mean for believers living at the time of the end?
-Find out in GO THY WAY, DANIEL: The Struggle for the Increase of Knowledge.
-This book is a wake-up call for lukewarm believers.
-A must read for all believers who are watching and waiting for the return of their Lord and Savior.
+Find out in WHO WILL BE READY WHEN THE TRUMPET SOUNDS?

 Robert Hunt’s book is published through Tate Publishing, a mainline publishing house dedicated to working with aspiring authors and giving their book its best chance in the marketplace.
 If you’ve ever thought about publishing a book, you should visit Tate Publishing.